 Network traffic report for gateway

 View the network traffic of your WAN gateway for different periods.
 Choose the time from the drop-down.
 If you select Custom, you can select a start and an end date.
 Click Show to update the graph and the table.

-The graph data is plotted hourly, while the data in the table is plotted daily.
+The data in the graph updates hourly, while the data in the table updates daily.